Flexible MIMO for Future Wireless Communications: Which Flexibilities are Possible?: Case Studies

-In this part, we bring a numerical case study for the pre-optimized irregular array (PIA) technology introduced in \emph{T9}.
-As introduced in \emph{T9}, the PIA can be designed based on numerous possible user distributions within a specific area.
-We also include the following comparison benchmarks: MA-enabled array, where the array configurations are optimized based on each realization of the user distributions, uniform sparse planar array (USPA) with the BS equipped with a UPA with antenna spacing being $5\lambda$, and half-wavelength planar array (HwPA) with the BS equipped with a UPA with the half-wavelength antenna spacing.
-Figure~\ref{Sim_PIA} showcases the cumulative distribution function (CDF) of the sum rate for the PIA scheme and the other benchmark schemes.
-As observed, the PIA can significantly outperform other fixed array configurations, and there is only a $6\%$ gap for the average sum rate between the PIA and MA-enabled array.
-This observation provides useful insights for the future flexible MIMO technology.
+In this part, we utilize the pre-optimized irregular array (PIA) technology introduced in \emph{T9} in the HSR communication introduced in \emph{T7}.
+As introduced in \emph{T9}, the PIA can be designed based on statistical knowledge of the user distributions within a specific area, which suits the HSR communication scenario with its specific operating area and predictive movement trajectory.
+We also include the following comparison benchmarks: MA-enabled array, where the array configurations are real-time optimized based on each realization of the user distributions, uniform sparse planar array (USPA) with the BS equipped with a UPA with antenna spacing being $3\lambda$, and half-wavelength planar array (HwPA) with the BS equipped with a UPA with the half-wavelength antenna spacing.
+Figure~\ref{Sim_HSR} showcases the average SE against the BS coverage area radius for the PIA and the other benchmark schemes.
+We observe that the PIA outperforms other fixed array configurations, and there is only about $2\%$ gap in average SE between the PIA and the MA-enabled array in the considered setup.
+This observation demonstrates the potential of synergistically integrating different flexible MIMO technologies.